 Concurrent with her dance training, Ms. Vegso received her B.A. in Religious Studies at age nineteen from Canisius College.
 Upon returning to the US after her performing career she completed her Master’s degree in Urban Planning from SUNY Buffalo and worked as a disability rights advocate in the Philadelphia where she received an Excellence in Leadership award from the Mayor's Commission on People with Disabilities before moving to the Lancaster area and returning to her first love, dance.

 Kristin Pontz is a Lancaster County native and received her BFA in dance from New York University's Tisch School of the Arts.
 She has performed and choreographed all over the East Coast in such venues as the NY Fringe Festival, Merce Cunningham Studio, and the North Carolina Dance Festival.
 Ms. Pontz currently teaches at Elizabethtown College, where she serves as faculty advisor to the university dance group E-motion, and at Dickenson College.
 She is the Director of Rev9 Dance Company, a modern dance company that performs regionally and is Assistant Director of COBALT Contemporary Ballet of PA.
-Ms. Pontz has choreographed and served as assistant director for the award winning Hempfield High School Dance Theatre for over 15 years and has choreographed many musicals including EPAC's recent production of "Chicago" and for productions such as Opera Lancaster's "Hansel and Gretel."
+Ms. Pontz has choreographed and served as assistant director for the award winning Hempfield High School Dance Theatre for over 15 years and has choreographed many musicals including EPAC's recent productions of "Chicago" and "West Side Story" and for productions such as Opera Lancaster's "Hansel and Gretel."

 Upon graduation, Ms, Williams- Casey became certified as an interpreter for the Deaf.
 She began connecting her love of dance and theatre with education by teaching and interpreting in the Virginia Beach School System.
 There, she combined movement therapy with special education and linguistics in a unique program.
 She also formed “Kid’s DOT” (Kids Deaf Outstanding Theatre), a performing company for children in the Deaf Studies program in Virginia Beach which drew upon her knowledge and love of ASL (American Sign Language) and dance therapy to provide performance opportunities to children.
-Upon moving to Baltimore, she created “Hands in Motion” which brought a similar outreach program to children who were hearing as well as those who were Deaf.
+In Baltimore, she created “Hands in Motion” which brought a similar outreach program to children who were hearing as well as those who were Deaf.
 She has also taught and interpreted in special education classrooms for a variety of Schools of the Arts, and for dance and theatre programs in Pennsylvania and in the South, most recently with "Going Places" an unique dance class with children who are Deaf or Hard of Hearing developed in conjunction with COBALT Dance Company and Millersville University.

 Ms. Willams-Casey' personal philosophy of teaching dance is to respect the traditions of our chosen craft, meet each performer where they are, encourage growth and mistakes in a safe environment, and be open to miracles that can and do happen.